 Not only is there reputation in a name, but in a provider’s reliable quality and consistency.
 To gauge a provider’s reputation, visit their website, find a portfolio of past work and ask about family testimonials.
 If these aren’t readily available, it may be a red flag.

-You want to choose a memorial provider that offers the best value, and won’t upsell you just to make more money.
-A reputable memorial provider will respect your wishes and partner with you to create the most personalized, beautiful memorial possible, in your budget.
+You want to choose a memorial provider that offers the best value and won’t increase monument prices just to make more money.
+A reputable memorial provider will respect your wishes and partner with you to create the most personalized, beautiful headstone possible, in your budget.

-Funeral homes and cemeteries often help coordinate the memorial and cemetery plot purchase.
+Funeral homes and cemeteries often help coordinate the memorial and burial plot purchase.
 And, out of convenience, many families may choose to take this offer.

 However, going directly to a memorial provider removes an additional step in the process.
 It also opens up all of the monument provider’s offerings, not just what the funeral home or cemetery can offer.
 Direct communication with a memorial provider and its designers also helps ensure all of your design and inscription wishes come to fruition.

-This growing trend has started to infiltrate the memorial business—but should it?
+This growing trend has started to infiltrate the headstone business—but should it?

-Purchasing memorials online is easy and fast, but if you’re looking for the best deal, an online retailer will likely give you more headaches than benefits.
+Purchasing memorials online may be easy and fast, but if you’re looking for the best deal, an online retailer will likely give you more headaches than benefits.
 Why?

 To view this guide as a PDF or to access a printable version for later viewing, click here.